1.CLEARS: a high lob shot hit to the opponent’s end-line. 2. SPIKE (fast drop shot): a hard hit down-angled shot (can be hit up to 200 mph)

 3. The RACQUET FACE must be pointing downward on the SERVE.
 NO OVERHAND SERVICE!

-5. If the shuttle hits one of the boundary lines it is considered to be IN and good.
+5. If the shuttle hits one of the boundary lines it is considered to be IN / GOOD!

 6. If the shuttle hits the net on a serve and continues to fly over the short service linethe returning player must hit the shuttle.
-The serve us considered to be good.
+The serve is considered to be good.